 Input-Output Hong Kong (IOHK) announced a Layer 2 scalability solution for the Cardano blockchain following the Alonzo implementation a week ago.

-Charles Hoskinson said that they are developing a solution at Alonzo to improve the scalability and storage aspects.
+- Charles Hoskinson said they are developing a solution at Alonzo to improve scalability and storage.

-The solution, called 'Hydra,' could make transactions on the Cardano blockchain take less than a second to complete.
+- The ‘Hydra’ solution could make transactions on the Cardano blockchain take less than a second to complete.

-In this regard, IOHK, the developer of Cardano, notes that the solution, called "Hydra," could make transactions on the Cardano blockchain take less than a second to complete.
+In this regard, IOHK, the developer of Cardano, notes that the “Hydra” solution could make transactions on the Cardano blockchain take less than a second to complete.

 A Layer 2 scalability solution

 David Orr, a member of the IOHK team, explained that while they plan to improve Cardano’s fees to balance user costs, they probably won’t be low enough for “real-world use cases.”
 He further noted: